 Do I need to have a vehicle?

-While it would be very useful to have a vehicle to get to training and operations, you could get by without one providing you are able to get transportation to and from our base on an urgent basis.
+While it would be very useful to have a vehicle to get to training and operations, it isn’t mandatory, providing you are able to get transportation to and from events and search locations, occasionally on an urgent basis.

 Do I need to have internet access?

 Yes.
 A very large part of our communications is done by email and with our search responder site (D4H).

 How fit do I need to be?

 Search and Rescue is physically demanding.
 You will often be required to search in arduous terrain while carrying a heavy pack.
 If you get puffed walking up a few flights of stairs at work then this is definitely not for you!
 We don't do any kind of fitness testing or training - it's up to you to stay fit and know your abilities and limits.

 What if I've been out drinking and there is a callout?

 You must be fit for duty and in full control of your faculties when at training or on a search.
 If you have been out drinking and there is a callout, you may not attend.